PrincetonUniversity/hpc_beginning_workshop/cluster/index.md

   * A shorthand way to refer to the number of processor cores (usually physical) of a CPU in a node.

+IMPORTANT: *You may run test jobs on the head node that run for up 10 minutes and use up to 10% of the CPU cores and memory.
+You will likely disrupt the work of others if you exceed these limits.*

 ## Some Clusters At Princeton
 For more detail, see: